yury-lysogorskiy/lammps/doc/src/variable.rst

    When an input script line is encountered that defines a variable of style *equal* or *vector* or *atom* or *python* that contains a formula or links to Python code, the formula or Python code is NOT immediately evaluated.
-Instead, it is evaulated aech time the variable is **used**.
+Instead, it is evaluated each time the variable is **used**.
 If you simply want to evaluate a formula in place you can use a so-called immediate variable. as described in the preceding note.
 Or see the section below about "Immediate